EricFram/EricFram.github.io/_posts/2015-06-04-Create-and-Populate-a-Simple-Database-Using-SQLite-R-and-App-Annie-API.md

 ![]({{ site.url }}/images/Database_ER.png)

 SQLite automatically creates Row ID's for use as primary keys for each table, so we'll just use those.
-Also, since SQLite doesn't support Foreign Keys by default and since App Annie is already enforcing Foreign Key relationships in this data, I'm not going to specifically the one here.
+Also, since SQLite doesn't support Foreign Keys by default and since App Annie is already enforcing Foreign Key relationships in this data, I'm not going to explicitly specify one here.

 ## Create and Populate the Database ##

-We can actually create a new SQLite database from within R using the RSQLite package.
-RSQLite's dbConnect function will connect to a database that already exists or create one if the one you specify doesn't already exist.
+We can create a new SQLite database from within R using the RSQLite package.
+RSQLite's dbConnect function will create a new empty database if the one you specify doesn't already exist.

 ```r
 #Connect to the app information database